Nusli Wadia: Business career

 In 1962, Nusli entered Bombay Dyeing as a trainee apprentice in the spring mills.
 In 1970, Nusli was appointed joint managing director.
-In 1971, Nusli learned that his father was planning to sell the company to R. P. Goenka because the company was failing and also because the tax in India at the time was very high and his father also had plans to move the family abroad.
+In 1971, Nusli learned that his father was planning to sell the company to R. P. Goenka because the company was failing and also because the tax in India at the time was very high and his father also had plans to move the family to Switzerland.
 Nusli was only 26 at the time and had his own ambitions to run the company.
 With the help of his mother, sister, friends, and mentor J.R.D Tata he acquired 11 per cent of the company's shares and went on to persuade the employees to pool their savings and buy shares to prevent the sale.
 Nusli then flew to London where his father was making the deal, and convinced him not to sell the company or emigrate.
 In 1977, Nusli succeeded his father as the chairman of the company.